syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Getting-Started.md

    ![](Getting-Started_images/Getting-Started_img9.png)

-6. Initialize the control using below code snippet.
+6. Initialize the control using the following code example.

-   N> URL value needs to be defined in order to fetch the data from the service.
+   N> URL value needs to be defined inorder to fetch the data from the service.
 Default properties values need to be initialized as follows to render the control appropriately.

  {% highlight html %}